Certifying position-momentum entanglement at telecommunication wavelengths: Results

 A key advantage of continuous-variable entanglement lies in the fact that, in principle, the underlying infinite-dimensional Hilbert can be exploited \cite{horodecki2009}.
 This means that high-dimensional quantum information protocols can be employed which go beyond the entanglement structure of qubit systems as, for example, in the case of polarization entangled photon pairs.
-Note that the Schmidt number is a measure for entanglement \cite{sperling2011} and defines the dimensionality of the entangled system \cite{walborn2010}.
+To certify high-dimensional entanglement in our experiment, we use the entanglement of formation $E_{\mathrm{F}}$ that is defined as the number of Bell states necessary to fully describe the system \cite{bennett1996}.
+Importantly, $E_{\mathrm{F}}$ provides a lower bound to the entanglement dimensionality $D$ through $D\geq 2^{E_{\mathrm{F}}}$.
+In particular, this means that $E_{\mathrm{F}}>1$ implies an entanglement dimensionality of at least 3.
+Hence, the entanglement of formation serves as a way of certifying and quantifying high-dimensional entanglement.

-To characterize the dimensionality of the position-momentum entanglement attainable from our source, we estimate the Schmidt number of the entangled photon pairs by comparing the intensity distributions in the near- and far-field of signal and idler mode as introduced in \cite{pires2009}.
-This approach draws from classical coherence theory in order to estimate the Schmidt number $K$ through
+To characterize the dimensionality of the position-momentum entanglement attainable from our source, we estimate the $E_{\mathrm{F}}$ of the entangled photon pairs along the $x$-axis via \cite{schneeloch2018}:

-where $I_{\text{NF}}(\textbf{r})$ is the measured intensity in the near-field and $I_{\text{FF}}(\textbf{q})$ is the measured intensity in the far-field.
-The intensity as defined in Eq. \eqref{eq:schmidt} corresponds to the measured single counts of either the signal or the idler mode.
-Conceptually, this approach estimates the Schmidt number by determining the mixedness of the single-mode field which stems from the entanglement of the two-photon pure state.

-We obtain estimates of the Schmidt number of $K(x_1, y_1) \approx 33$ and $K(x_2, y_2) \approx 44$ from the single and idler modes respectively; note that $K > 1$ indicates entanglement.
-The difference in the obtained values can be explained by the different coupling qualities in our setup.
-Note that these values coincide well with each other and that our results are in agreement with other values reported in the literature \cite{hale2005, just2013}.
-Thus, this analysis demonstrates the potential of the source for high-dimensional quantum applications.